Content Protection Cost Breakdown: What Creators Actually Pay in 2026

 Google Alerts has a 12–24 hour delay.
 Manual checks miss 80–90% of occurrences.
 And even if you catch a leak and file a takedown, the three mirror sites that popped up in the meantime need their own takedowns.

 This is a volume problem.
 DIY works when leaks are rare and you're fast.
-Professional services work because they have infrastructure — automated crawling, content fingerprinting, and dedicated takedown teams — that responds in hours, not days.
+Professional services help because they have monitoring infrastructure, content fingerprinting, and prepared report workflows that reduce the amount of manual work.

 The Upgrade Trigger